LinusNEP/TCC-IRoNL/README.md

 [This work is licensed under a Creative Commons Attribution International 4.0 License.](https://creativecommons.org/licenses/by/4.0/)

 ## Acknowledgement
+This work is still in progress, therefore, expect some bugs.
+However, we would appreciate your kind contribution or raising an issue for such bug.

-Thanks to the following repository:
+**Thanks to the following repository:**
 - [Unitree_ros](https://github.com/macc-n/ros_unitree.git)
 - [ROMR](https://github.com/LinusNEP/ROMR.git)
 - [Ultralytics_ros](https://github.com/Alpaca-zip/ultralytics_ros.git)